Hate crime charges fall as reports double

 "Often the identity of the offender is not known, there may be insufficient evidence to be able to proceed with charges or the matter could be dealt with by way of an out-of-court disposal, including restorative justice if that option is supported by the victim," he said

-Of those that gave the full data, Northumbria recorded the largest proportional increase in the number of reports over the five-year period.
+Of those that gave the full data, Northumbria Police recorded the largest proportional increase in the number of reports over the five-year period.

 It received 578 reports in 2013, rising to 2,173 in 2017 - equivalent to a 276% increase.

-Despite this, the number of people it charged with committing racially and religiously aggravated hate crimes fell by 41% to 397 in 2017.
+Northumbria was one of 15 forces to record an increase in the number of people charged with committing racially and religiously aggravated hate crimes, going up 33% to 363 in 2017.

+"The number of individuals that are being charged to court after the report of a hate crime should reassure victims that we will take action if they report an incident to us and that we take their report seriously," said Superintendent Nicola Musgrove, Northumbria Police lead for hate crime.

+"Hate crime is something which has been underreported for a long time, but now more people have trust and confidence to come forward and report it.

 In 2016-2017 there were 9,157 sexual orientation hate crimes, 5,558 disability hate crimes, and 1,248 transgender hate crimes.